Frs2304/BookStore/README.md

 # CoinSense

-This is a cryptocurrency tracker app built with React.js and integrated with the CoinCap API.
+CoinSense is a cryptocurrency tracker app built with React.js and integrated with the CoinCap API.
 It allows users to view real-time information and statistics about various cryptocurrencies.

 ## Features